 important_counter is 0, what state of the

-important_counter do you expect when transactions complete their changes?
+important_counter do you expect when both transactions are finished?

 important_counter = 2 - both transactions (T1 and T2) have managed to increase counter sequentially.

-important_counter = 1 - both transactions (T1 and T2) have managed to increase counter independently starting from 0 value, but one transaction's commit overwrites commit of the other one.
+important_counter = 1 - both transactions (T1 and T2) have managed to increase the counter independently starting from 0 value, but one transaction's commit overwrites the commit of the other one.

 important_counter = 1 - one transaction (T1) committed changes, while the other one (T2) got an exception due to concurrent row access.

 SELECT / UPDATE strategies.
-If we use default configuration and transaction scheme that looks like:
+If we use the default configuration and transaction scheme that looks like:

 the result would be an option B and this situation is usually called lost update.
 Surprised?